Approach Anxiety (AA) is real because your brain is designed to protect you, not get you laid.

 Real-World Application: Thought Catching

-Two Science Backed Therapies Against Approach Anxiety: Skills Training and Desensitization
+Two Science Backed Therapies Against Approach Anxiety

-A 1998 meta-analysis by Allen, Bourhis, Emmers-Sommer, and Sahlstein examined 20 studies on heterosexual dating anxiety and found that both social skills training and systematic desensitization can significantly reduce approach and dating anxiety (overall effect size r ≈ .336).
+A 1998 meta-analysis by Allen, Bourhis, Emmers-Sommer, and Sahlstein examined 20 studies on heterosexual dating anxiety and found that both social skills training and systematic desensitization significantly reduce approach and dating anxiety (overall effect size r ≈ .336).

 To break it down:

-Social skills training shows a moderate positive effect on reducing anxiety and increasing dating behavior (r ≈ .313) across 17 studies (N = 538),
+- Social skills training shows a moderate positive effect on reducing anxiety and increasing dating behavior (r ≈ .313) across 17 studies (N = 538)

-Systematic desensitization (graduated exposure) shows a nearly identical effect (r ≈ .321), across 5 studies (N = 104)
+- Systematic desensitization (graduated exposure) shows a nearly identical effect (r ≈ .321) across 5 studies (N = 104)

 Skills Training